integrative organismal biology in a changing world

 Columbia is a great place to begin or to continue your academic career.
-In addition to the diverse community in the Department of Ecology, Evolution and Environmental Biology and its partner institutions, the Rubenstein Lab has strong links to colleagues in the Department of Biological Sciences, Department of Psychology, Program in Neurosciences and Behavior, and the Zuckerman Mind, Brain, Behavior Institute.
-We also interact regularly with colleagues from CUNY, Fordham, Rockefeller, NJIT, NYU, and other NYC academic institutions.
-Members of the lab typically are affiliated with the American Museum of Natural History, where we do much of our molecular work.
+In addition to the diverse community in the Department of Ecology, Evolution and Environmental Biology and its partner institutions, the Rubenstein Lab has strong links to colleagues in the Department of Biological Sciences, Department of Psychology, Program in Neurosciences and Behavior, the Zuckerman Mind Brain Behavior Institute, and the Center for Integrative Animal Behavior.
+We also interact regularly with colleagues from academic institutions across NYC.
+Lab members are often affiliated with the American Museum of Natural History, where we do much of our molecular work.
 We also work closely with the New York Genome Center and a variety of core labs at the Columbia University Medical Center and other local hospitals.
 While Columbia may be relatively small in size, NYC is not.
 Whether it is access to a lab, a collaborator, or a colleague, most of what you could ever need is only a short subway ride away.
-And with three international airports, its equally easy to do field work all over the world.
+And with three international airports, it’s equally easy to do field work all over the world.

 Your goal as a graduate student should be to not only master your topic of study and become an expert in your discipline and study system, but also to push the field and further develop a body of evolutionary or ecological theory.
 My job is to help you succeed in doing this.
-I will work with you to develop questions and formulate hypotheses.
-I will help you become a better writer, both for scientific publications and for grant proposals.
-Although I will help you become a better field biologist, I will also require that you learn a variety of laboratory techniques so that you become trained as an integrative biologist that can think and work across disciplines.
-I believe that integrative research is the future of animal behavior.
-Recognizing this now and being trained this way during your PhD will make you more marketable for postdocs and jobs in the future.
+My approach is one of guided independence, but I will work with you to develop questions and formulate hypotheses.
+I will help you become a better writer and clearer thinker.
+Although I want most students to do fieldwork, I also require that you learn laboratory techniques so that you become trained as an integrative biologist that can think and work across disciplines.
+Since integrative research is the future of organismal biology, being trained this way will make you more marketable in the future.

-There are many opportunities for undergrads to gain experience with molecular techniques, hormone assays, immune assays, bioinformatics, comparative methods, or field work.
+Prospective undergraduate students.There are often opportunities for undergrads students to gain experience with molecular techniques, hormone assays, immune assays, bioinformatics, comparative methods, video analysis, or field work.
 Students work initially with an older member of the lab, eventually developing their own project for a senior thesis.
-Ultimately, I hope that each undergraduate will publish their thesis as a first-authored paper in a peer-reviewed journal.
+Ultimately, I hope that each undergraduate will publish their thesis in a peer-reviewed journal.

-Because my interests are broad and varied, I am open to postdocs wanting to work on a variety of systems and question.
-If you might be interested in working in my lab, please email me and we can discuss ideas and opportunities.
+Prospective postdocs.Because my interests are broad and varied, I am open to postdocs wanting to work on a variety of systems and questions.
+If you are interested in working in my lab, please email me and we can discuss ideas and opportunities.
 I currently do not have funding to support postdocs, but I am happy to work together on fellowship applications to fund training at Columbia.
 The best current opportunities for postdoctoral support are fellowships from the Simons Foundation, Fulbright, Marie Curie, NSF, NERC, NSERC, Life Sciences Research Foundation, The Human Frontiers Program, etc.